CJRiverFlow/FireML/README.md

 It is required also to upload the object-detection.pbtxt that you can find in this repository.

 ## Converting the Tensorflow API model with OpenVino.
-I have followed the steps described in the official Openvino documentation to be able to run in the raspberry pi with a better perfomance:
+Following the steps described in the official Openvino documentation is possible to convert and run in the raspberry pi with a better perfomance:

 https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_Object_Detection_API_Models.html